AdamLearns/SiteDocuments/privacy.md

 Cookies are used to authenticate your account (i.e. they are session cookies and are required for Account-based functionality of the Services).
 These cookies persist for up to two weeks.
 They can be cleared by logging out.

-This data is shared with only one third party: Google Firebase, the underlying authentication system behind the Services.
+This authentication data is shared with only one third party: Google Firebase, the underlying authentication system behind the Services.

+Some third parties may also use cookies.
+For more information, see the "Third-party operators and services" section.
+To allow these, you must opt in to using them.
+[You change your settings at any time here](/cookies).
+If you opt out of cookies there, you are responsible for the deletion of the cookies.

+Note: this cookie policy generally addresses other forms of local storage as well (e.g. the browser's `localStorage` or IndexedDB).
+Some information may be stored solely to allow operation of the site.

 ## Third-party operators and services